oracle-livelabs/analytics-ai/generative-ai-agent-23ai/sql/sql.md

-# Create ADB and DB Tools Connection
+# Load vector data in ADB using sql

 ## Introduction

-This lab will take you through the steps needed to provision Oracle Autonomous Database 23ai and Database Tools Connection
+This lab will take you through the steps needed to load data and create a vector search function in your ADB 23ai.

 Estimated Time: 30 minutes

-### About OCI Digital Assistant

-Oracle Digital Assistant (ODA) is a platform that allows you to create and deploy digital assistants for your users.
-Digital assistants are virtual devices that help users accomplish tasks through natural language conversations, without having to seek out and wade through various apps and web sites.
-Each digital assistant contains a collection of specialized skills.
-When a user engages with the digital assistant, the digital assistant evaluates the user input and routes the conversation to and from the appropriate skills.

 ### Objectives

 In this lab, you will:

-* Provision an ODA instance
-* Import and configure a skill to use GenAI Agents
-* Create a Channel to connect the skill to a frontend
+* Create a vector table and load data
+* Create vector search function

 ### Prerequisites

 This lab assumes you have:

 * All previous labs successfully completed
-* Must have an Administrator Account or Permissions to manage several OCI Services: Digital Assistant
+* Must have an Administrator Account or Permissions to manage several OCI Services: Oracle ADB

-## Task 1: Create SQL
+## Task 1: Run SQL statements to create a vector table

-This task will help you ensure that the Dynamic Group and Policy are correctly defined.
+This task involves running SQL statements to create a vector table and load data into it.
+Finally we also create a vector search function.

 1. Go to your Database connection created in previous lab.
-Click on SQL worksheet and run the following ccode blocks one by one.
+Click on SQL worksheet and run the following code blocks one by one.

     ![SQL work](images/dbconn_sql_wksheet.png)